shazimjaved/Laptop-Price-Predictor/README.md

 📜 License

-This project is made for Educational/Learning Purpose only .
+This project is Licensed Under MIT license 🪪
+.

 ✨ Made with ♥ by Shazim Javed